blasimon/locationalchoice/README.md

 - FUN_PS_LPSreg_het_Cpp_withCov_diffNumCh_predictive.R
 - PS_locational_wCov_noLambda_20180625.dll

-<b>bayesm</b> and <b>Rcpp<b> are required.
+<b>bayesm</b> and <b>Rcpp</b> are required.
 When using the functions, these three files are assumed to the in the working directory along with the data.

 ### CNN_Benchmarks